This topic is under construction for the July 2020 release of LabKey Server. For current documentation of this feature, click here.

 - Go to > Go To Module > Query.

-- Open the core schema and select QCStates.
+- Open the core schema and select QCState.

 - Click Edit Metadata.

-- Select the Label field and click the Format tab.
+- Expand the Label field using the on the right.

-- Add conditions for each of your QC states, and corresponding colors.
+- Add conditions with corresponding colors for each of your QC states.